-- Goat Island, Processing building and Deep Water Terminal a major part of this Covid-19 has affected revenue for 2020, and this will continue for a couple of years. - Significant sales/marketing exercise for leisure traffic Delayed to 2021. - Determine tenant options for Deep Water Terminal Ongoing.
+- Goat Island, Processing building and Deep Water Terminal a major part of this Covid-19 has affected revenue for 2020, and this will continue for a couple of years. - Significant Sales/Marketing exercise for leisure traffic delayed to 2022. - Determine tenant options for DWP ongoing.